nelsonagamata/nelsonagamata_palindrome/README.md

-# NelsonagamataPalindrome
+# Nelsonagamata Palindrome

-A sample Ruby gem created in *[Learn Enough Ruby to Be Dangerous]*(https://learnenough.com/learn_enough_ruby) by Michael Hartl
+A sample Ruby gem created in [*Learn Enough Ruby to Be Dangerous*](https://learnenough.com/learn_enough_ruby) by Michael Hartl

 ## Installation